dncolomer/unsys/README.md

 # The Basics

-\_intent is all about `StateSystems` and exploring their interference and entanglement properties. `StateSystems` are systems of quantum states and their correlations.
+unsys is all about `StateSystems` and exploring their interference and entanglement properties. `StateSystems` are systems of quantum states and their correlations.

-With \_intent you can create `StateSystems` and study their entanlement by means of operating on the existing correlations.
+With unsys you can create `StateSystems` and study their entanlement by means of operating on the existing correlations.
 The following operations are available:

 - `merging`: //wip
 - `splitting`: //wip